sciencemath/dailyjournal/README.md

 Almost 6 months Ive been jobless I...

-- Took 7 courses on Frontend Masters.
+- Completed 7 courses on Frontend Masters.
 - Solved leetcode problems (some problems took 3 hours to solve if longer than that I have to look at the solution and learn from it).
 - A complete re-write and re-design of my resume (twice).
 - Bought a domain name and used Astro to layout the pages and hooked it up to github for CI/CD so I can post web/mobile experiments, blog, or contact me for work.